 Zucchini (Cucurbita pepo Zucchini) or courgette, is a variety of summer squash.
 This category also includes yellow crookneck, pattypan, scallop and yellow summer squash.
 Yellow-fleshed winter squash such as acorn, butternut, or spaghetti squash are covered under pumpkins.
-Zucchini is a good source of vitamin A (through its beta-carotene content) and also contains some vitamin C. Zucchini also is a good dietary source of the lignan secoisolariciresinol (a precursor of enterolactone), as well as cucurbitacins B & E, which have been linked to lower risk of breast cancer.
+Zucchini is a good source of vitamin A (through its beta-carotene content) and also contains some vitamin C and lutein.
+Zucchini also is a good dietary source of the lignan secoisolariciresinol (a precursor of enterolactone), as well as cucurbitacins B & E, which have been linked to lower risk of breast cancer.
 Zucchini consumption has been found to be associated lower risk of gastric cancer.

 Breast cancer-related effects of eating zucchini

 Postmenopausal women with breast cancer and a high intake of enterolactone have been found to be less likely to die from their breast cancer than those with a low intake.
 Enterolactone has also been found to increase the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.